 - Pediatric inpatient care

 Parents and their children now have access to world-class pediatric healthcare right in their own community at PMC.

 Through this partnership, CHOP physicians work closely with your child’s pediatrician and you.
 We are proud to partner in providing outstanding pediatric care close to home.

 When your child needs to go to the Emergency Department, you want to know they'll receive outstanding, timely care delivered by a skilled clinical team.
 At the PMC Emergency Department, a CHOP pediatric hospitalist is located specifically in the Emergency Department every day from 2 p.m. – 10 p.m., during the hours when children visit most frequently.

 Additionally, CHOP pediatricians are on-site at the hospital 24/7 to consult on any emergency cases involving infants, children and adolescents.
 CHOP pediatric hospitalists, who are board certified and specialize in caring for patients in the hospital work closely with PMC's Emergency Department team to provide care and consultation for children of all ages.

 To further enhance the comfort and care of pediatric patients and their families, our state-of-the-art Emergency Department features an area specifically designated for infants, children and adolescents who require acute care.

 Top-Rated Pediatric Care at the Top-Rated PMC

-PMC has been recognized as a Best Regional Hospital in central New Jersey by U.S. News for four consecutive years, ranking among the top 10 hospitals in New Jersey, and the top 20 in the entire New York metropolitan region during each of those years.
+PMC has been recognized as a Best Regional Hospital in central New Jersey by U.S. News for five consecutive years, also ranking among the top hospitals in New Jersey and the entire New York metropolitan region during each of those years.